 In response, the need for a diverse and reliable toolbox arises to identify artificial images and other content.
 This short blog post aims to summarize the main points regarding the use of the wavelet packet transform to identify artificially generated deepfake images.
 The key observation is that wavelet packet coefficients are distributed differently for real and fake images.

-Working with 63k 128 by 128 images from the image above illustrates this.
+The image above illustrates this.
 The leftmost column shows a single real image from the Flickr-Faces-HQ data set as well as an artificially generated image for reference.
 To study the feasibility of wavelet packets for deepfake detection third-degree Haar-Wavelet packet coefficients are computed for 5k real and fake images using the PyTorch-Wavelet-Toolbox.
-Comparing the mean coefficients in the center as well as their standard distribution, we notice differences especially for the mean in the third and fourth rows from the top.
+Comparing the mean coefficients in the center as well as their standard distribution, we notice differences especially as the frequency increases along the diagonal.
 The standard deviation is significantly different in the background parts of the images across the board.
 The differences suggest a possibility to separate real from fake based on the wavelet packet coefficients.

 A first experiment explores the separability of images from the Flicker-Faces-HQ dataset as well as style-gan generated images.
 Working with 63k 128 by 128 images from each source the task is to identify the origin of an image.